gravitational/teleport/rfd/0080-tls-ping.md

 ### ALPN

-Since the ping protocol is a wrapper for other protocols, it is identified as a suffix `-ping`.
-So if the client wants to wrap a protocol, for example, MySQL, it should add this prefix to the already existing MySQL protocol:
-`teleport-mysql-ping`.
+To keep backward compatibility with `tsh` clients, we will introduce new protocol names that indicate the ping connection usage.
+Those protocols will be identified by the suffix `-ping`.
+For example, the MySQL protocol with ping will be `teleport-mysql-ping`.

 Ping protocols will take precedence over regular protocols.
 If the client asks for it and the proxy server supports, it will be used over the regular one.